Martin-Ivanc/Trinicorn-Toolhead/README.md

 ---

-## License

-This project is fully open-source and built for the community.

-* **Hardware & CAD Files:** Licensed under **GNU GPLv3**.
-You are free to view, modify, and manufacture this toolhead.
-If you modify the design and distribute it, your modifications must also be released as open-source under the same GPLv3 license.
-* **Firmware & Software:** Licensed under **GNU GPLv3**.

----

 ## Official & Certified Vendors

 If you want to support the development of Trinicorn, please purchase kits and components only from our official partners.
 These vendors actively support the project, ensure hardware quality control, and contribute back to the development of new prototypes.